Department of Agriculture, Land Reform and Rural Development (DALRRD)

 Why This Is Good for Starters

 This bursary from Department of Agriculture, Land Reform and Rural Development (DALRRD) can cover your tuition fees, accommodation, textbooks, and sometimes even a living allowance.
 In South Africa, where the cost of higher education continues to rise, bursaries are a lifeline for talented students who cannot afford to study.
-Many bursary programmes also include vacation work placements and guaranteed employment after graduation, giving you both education and career security.
+Some bursary programmes also include vacation work placements or post-study work opportunities, giving you both education support and practical career exposure.

 CV Tips for This Application